pattonsgirl/CEG2350/Labs/Lab09/README.md

 ## Rubric

-- Part 1
+- Part 1 - 6 pts total, 1 point per question

-- Part 2 - 1 point for each item below:
+- Part 2 - 6 pts total, 1 point for each item below:
    - User Guide clearly addresses each category
    - branch made with commits (and visible in GitHub)
    - 7 comment blocks added to source code